z4kn4fein/stashbox/docs/getting-started/introduction.md

 - [Validate](diagnostics/validation) the state of the container and the registrations with the `.Validate()` method. *(Optional)*
 - During the lifetime of the application, use the container to resolve your services.
 - Create [scopes](usage/scopes) and use them to resolve your services. *(Optional)*
-- On application exit, call the container's `.Dispose()` method to clean up the resources. *(Optional)*
+- On application exit, call the container's `.Dispose()` or `.DisposeAsync()` method to clean up the resources. *(Optional)*

-?> You should create only a single instance from `StashboxContainer` (plus child containers if you use them) per application domain. `StashboxContainer` instances are thread-safe.

-!> Don't create new `StashboxContainer` instances continuously.
-Such action will bypass the container's internal delegate cache and could lead to poor performance.
+!> You should create only a single instance from `StashboxContainer` (plus child containers if you use them) per application domain. `StashboxContainer` instances are thread-safe.
+Do not create new container instances continuously, such action will bypass the container's internal delegate cache and could lead to performance degradation.

 ## How it works?
 Stashbox builds and maintains a collection of registered services.
 When a service is requested, Stashbox starts looking for a matching registration with the same service type.
 If it finds one, the container initiates a scan on the implementation type's available constructors and selects the one with the most arguments it knows how to resolve by matching argument types to other registrations.